bruvan/bruvan/README.md

 # Hi there, I'm Bhuvan 👋

 <img src="Untitled design-2.png">

+I'm a student at DPS Sushant Lok and the president at the school's tech club <a href="https://github.com/ncryptdpssl">nCrypt</a>
 <!--
 **bruvan/bruvan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.